 If you can think about the outline, map out the content, and build a sketch of what's to come, you can likely pre-sell the course to your inner circle before you even create it.

 It's incredible motivation to actually create the course, and you have a little money in the bank to support you in doing the creating."

 Podia makes it easy for creators like Val to pre-sell their online courses and start bringing in money and customers ASAP.
-See for yourself -- get started with a free 14-day trial.
+See for yourself -- get started with a free account today.